henrytwo/CSC207-Final-Project/phase2/readme.txt

         The factory design pattern was used to generate Panels and Dialogs in the GUI to comply with the MVP architecture.
 Since views are at a higher level than presenters, a factory was used to create View objects through an interface.

+    - Parameter Object
+        - Classes
+            ControllerBundle - Used to avoid repeating the same parameter list of controllers throughout the UI.
+            TimeRange - in the system we often have start and end dates, so it makes sense to combine them into a single object.